-• Full details of each class' assignment will be posted on my website each day - www.robfahey.net

-• The slides and any class materials (R scripts, data files etc.) for each class will also be available there.
+- Full details of each class' assignment will be posted on my website each day www.robfahey.net - The password for the class page on the site is "dapsco". - The slides and any class materials (R scripts, data files etc.) for each class will also be available there.